adamchel/stitch-js-sdk/stitch_sdks.rst

 Client Errors
 ~~~~~~~~~~~~~

-Client errors are errors that occur because the client is misconfigured or used incorrectly.
+Client errors are errors that occur because the client is misconfigured, is used incorrectly, or is in an invalid state.
 The representation of these errors should contain an error code.
 The reasons that a client may result in an error will depend on the language and environment, but all SDKs should have the following error codes:

 *  ``LoggedOutDuringRequest``